ksdavidc/kyoto-lesson.github.io/junior_coders/monday_pm/a_mon0500pm.md

 When you are done, you can [email it to me](mailto:teacher@kyotolesson.com) from the scratch project page.
 See the [addendum on sending projects](#addendum-sending-projects) for a How-to.

-### Update Scratchjr
+### Update ScratchJr

-Scratchjr just updated their program[^downloadingprojects].
+ScratchJr just updated their program[^downloadingprojects].
 I suggest you update it on your device, here:

 -   <a href="https://itunes.apple.com/us/app/scratchjr/id895485086?ls=1&amp;mt=8">App Store</a>